sagaraggarwal86/Configurable_Aggregate_Report/README.md

-# 📊 Configurable Aggregate Report — JMeter Plugin
+# 📊 Configurable Aggregate Report (AI-Powered) — JMeter Plugin

 > A file-based Apache JMeter listener plugin for post-test JTL analysis.
 Load a results file and get
 > a filterable aggregate table, CSV export, and an AI-generated HTML performance report — with zero runtime overhead.